-Savills Belfast is a multi-disciplinary office offering a wide range of services across all sectors including, Investment and Capital markets, Agency incorporating Retail, Office, Industrial and Residential, Management and Professional Services including Valuation and Landlord and Tenant.
+Savills Belfast is a multi-disciplinary office offering a wide range of commercial property services across all sectors including, Investment and Capital markets, Agency incorporating Retail, Office, Industrial and Residential, Management and Professional Services including Valuation and Landlord and Tenant.

 Each Department has extensive detailed knowledge and experience of its local and regional markets and in-depth research ensures the highest service and results for clients.

 The Belfast Team work closely with our regional offices in Dublin and Cork and our UK offices to provide excellent market knowledge and diverse property solutions for clients.